ignite/cli/docs/guide/interchange/04-creating-order-books.md

 ---
 # Implement the Order Books

-In this chapter you will implement the logic to create order books.
+In this chapter you implement the logic to create order books.

-In Cosmos SDK the state is stored in a key-value store.
-Each order book will be stored under a unique key composed of four values: port ID, channel ID, source denom and target denom.
+In the Cosmos SDK, the state is stored in a key-value store.
+Each order book is stored under a unique key composed of four values: port ID, channel ID, source denom, and target denom.
 For example, an order book for `mcx` and `vcx` could be stored under `dex-channel-4-mcx-vcx`.
 Define a function that returns an order book store key.

 ```go
 // x/dex/types/keys.go